dotnet/csharplang/proposals/lambda-improvements.md

 Invoke(() => 0);   // Invoke(Expression) [new]
 ```

+_Inferring a delegate type for lambdas and method groups will result in some breaking changes in overload resolution: see [issues/4674](https://github.com/dotnet/csharplang/issues/4674)._

 ## Direct invocation
 Lambda expressions may be invoked directly.
 The compiler will generate a call to the underlying method without generating a delegate instance or synthesizing a delegate type.